Why is it called impressionism?

 Was impressionism only in France?

 Artists in other parts of the world were also inspired by this idea of capturing scenes of everyday life.
-This is a painting by a British artist called Philip Wilson Steer.
+This is a painting by a British artist named Philip Wilson Steer.

 He managed to capture the magic and excitement of a day at the seaside.
 Look at the sunlight sparkling off the sea!